-We have an impressive line-up of instructors from the first responder and public safety community for our Fall 2018 Webinar Week.
-They are all volunteering their time and sharing their expertise to educate and train public safety professionals from around the globe.
-We encourage you to register for all of our webinars and to share this event with your professional network.
+Our Fall 2018 Webinar Week included an impressive line-up of instructors from the first responder and public safety community for our Fall 2018 Webinar Week.
+They volunteered their time and shared their expertise to educate and train public safety professionals from around the globe.

 Monday, October 1, 2018